 Q1: Make coils of turns 25, 50, 75, and 100.
 Connect them to the same cell one by one.
 Note the deflection in a magnetic compass placed in the same position in all the cases.
 Report your observations.
 Draw conclusion of the effect of number of turns of the coil on the strength of the electromagnet.

-Ans: Activity and Observations: Coils are made with 25, 50, 75, and 100 turns, and each is connected to the same electric cell.
-A magnetic compass is placed near the end of each coil, and the deflection of the compass needle is observed.
+Ans: Activity and Observations: Coils of 25, 50, 75 and 100 turns are each connected to the same cell in turn.
+A compass is placed at the same position near each coil and its deflection is observed.
+The compass needle deflects more as the number of turns increases.

 Q2: Take two thin nichrome wires of equal length and different thickness (approximately one of these wire thickness to be double of the other, say 0.3 mm and 0.6 mm).
 Connect them one by one in a circuit which has a switch and a cell, and allow the current to flow for 30 s in each case.
 Momentarily touch these wires.
 Which wire heats up more?
 Now repeat the same activity with two nichrome wires of same diameter but of different lengths.
 Prepare a brief report of your activity.